 Party tricks: being the shortest person in the room, stamp licking, having knowledge of strange animals' existences, telling novice printers they've over-inked their type.

-Mr. Stewart is our designer/developer dude and specializes in building custom websites on the WordPress and Magento open source platforms.
+Mr. Christensen is our developer dude who specializes in building custom websites on the WordPress open source platforms.